apache/doris/docs/en/docs/faq/data-faq.md

 ### Q13. create partition failed. partition numbers will exceed limit variable max_auto_partition_num

 To prevent accidental creation of too many partitions when importing data for auto-partitioned tables, we use the FE configuration item `max_auto_partition_num` to control the maximum number of partitions to be created automatically for such tables.
-If you really need to create more partitions, please modify the FE master node config file to increase the value and restart the node.
+If you really need to create more partitions, please modify this config item of FE Master node.